judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 Greetings from 2020!
 It's been 20 years since I wrote this post and how life has changed.
 I've been all over the world and have had a fabulous career (so far).
 I even worked briefly as a concert promoter, where I got to work with Papa Roach on a few shows.
 And now: I live once again in Germany.

-In March 2020, as the COVID-19 pandemic was taking root in Europe, I got to see Papa Roach in concert again.
+In March 2020, as the COVID-19 pandemic took root in Europe, I got to see Papa Roach in concert again.
 They have only gotten better with age.
 I love this band and am happy to have their music as part of my life's journey.

 I hope I can see them again in 20 years, and still have the energy to spend the night in the moshpit!